ALBA-Synchrotron/apg/recipe.Build_shortcuts.md

 ## Build outside the chroot

 Fixing the errors during build may be desperating.
-Often you edit e.g. debian/rules to fix some lintian warning and when you re-build the warning is replaced by 3 more warnings and 2 errors...
+Often you edita file to fix some lintian warning and when you re-build your warning dissapeared only to be replaced by 3 new warnings and 2 errors...

 And what makes it more frustrating is that the fact of using a clean environment every time makes the build too slow (specially if your package needs to install a lot of build-dependencies).

-One thing you can do is to do the coarse debugging outside the chroot:
+One thing you can do is to do the coarse debugging of the build outside the
+chroot:
 - first install the build-depends in the docker with apt-get
 - then use `pdbuild` to build the package
 - maybe [run lintian manually](recipe.Manually_run_quality_checks.md)